 Physicians are notified of examination results in writing within 90 days of the examination administration.
 ABEM posts on the News and Notices section of the website the date on which results are mailed.
 Physicians should not call ABEM to inquire about the mailing date of the results prior to the posted mailing date.

 To ensure the confidentiality of examination results, all information is sent to candidates in written form.
 Results are not provided at the testing center, over the telephone, or via fax.

-Physicians who pass the qualifying examination will be offered an oral examination assignment in the year following the qualifying examination.
+Physicians who pass the Qualifying Examination will be offered an Oral Certification Examination assignment in the year following the Qualifying Examination.

 Certification applications of candidates who fail an examination, decline an examination assignment, do not appear for an examination for which they are registered, or do not respond to the examination assignment are inactive.
 To take an examination, candidates with inactive applications must request in writing that ABEM reactivate their applications and must pay application reactivation fees by the reactivation deadline of the examination they wish to take.

 Initial Certification Policies Index